bednic/json-api/README.md

 ## UriParser

-This object works with url, and parse required keywors as described at JSON API Standard
+This object works with url, and parse required keywords as described at JSON API Standard

 ### Options